glennsvel90/python01/Assignments/geodata/README.txt

-Help for this open-source project was through www.py4inf.com/code/geodata.zip
+Structure for this open-source project was through www.py4inf.com/code/geodata.zip

 Creating a map of food pantries in the South Bronx using the Google Geocoding API with a SQLite3 Database